guiferviz/guiferviz.github.io/docs/best_practices/when_to_stop_using_notebooks.md

-# When to use Python notebooks
+# When to stop using Python notebooks

+!!!
+TLDR "TLDR"

+    Use notebooks just for ad-hoc projects, PoCs, experiments or when you need visualizations.
+Use Python packages for any other use case.

 In both **data engineering** and **data science**, the use of **notebooks is widespread**.
 It is very easy and intuitive to open a Jupyter/Databricks notebook in your favourite browser and start executing commands.
-Pretty much anyone can train a machine learning model in 3 or 4 lines.
+Pretty much anyone can train a machine learning model coping and pasting 4 lines of code.
 Writing code to migrate 100 tables from one storage account to another can be done in a matter of minutes.
 This ease of use is a positive aspect of notebooks, but they can also be a double-edged sword if you don't know **when to stop using them**.

 As a data engineer, I have come across many large projects that are purely developed with notebooks.
 Notebooks are a powerful tool, do not get me wrong,